2matttu/2matttu.github.io/aboutme.markdown

 permalink: /about/
 ---

 I am a Yale undergrad student studying CS.
-I want to know how small things form a bigger thing.
+I want to know how small things form a more bigger, complex thing.

-I enjoy posting different types of [memes]({% link memes.markdown %}) in Facebook Groups.

-I am also the Head STUDent Arranger for Yale's Marching Band.
+I've been playing piano since elementary school and have recently picked up guitar.
+I am the Head STUDent Arranger for Yale's Marching Band!
 My [arrangements]({% link arrangements.markdown %}) range from Eastern and Western Pop Music, in addition to music from anime.

+I'm also an avid [memer]({% link memes.markdown %}).

+I live in Westchester County, New York.

 My Chinese name is《涂旭辰》which is a combination of my family name《涂》and a surname meaning《旭》rising sun +《辰》year of the dragon.
 I want to continue learning Chinese - my mother tongue, in addition to some Korean and Japanese before I graduate.